bennettnw2/GroceryDataEntry/GroceryDataEntryNotes.md

 What did I learn?
 Break down complex problems into small isolated parts and test different stuff systematically until you read the same stackoverflow post for the 6th time and then it works!
 I think it still helped to keep track of what I tested so I could keep everything straight.
 So now on to get it to work with my bigger input string.

+Sun Jan 19 10:17:52 EST 2020
+So I got the dataEntry.sh to work and to be able to add rows to the table.
+Next is working on the logic flow a bit and get more funtionality.
+Right now you are able to start a session by entering the date and store of a recipt and the script will continue to add the date and the store so you do not have to enter it in over and over again with each recipt.
+But does not have the functionality to where you can start a new recipt without exiting the program.
+That is the next step.

+Sun Jan 19 13:22:41 EST 2020
+Ok.
+So next step this time around is to get the logic of the looping correct.
+It seems I may have created a recursive function?
+I'll have to get the looping get into the c selection.